radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 When you are done working, simply exit the container - no global config was written, no context switching is necessary to change between different clusters - you simply have a directory with all config for your cluster - `kubeconfig` and config for `helm` and `draft`.

 The next time you need to work with this cluster, either start this same container, or start a new one with the same command as above and mount the folder with the config.

+Moreover, if you use multiple machines, you can keep the config folders in a file share (Azure Storage, Google Cloud Storage Bucket, S3) and start the container that has all the tools there.
+No more pasting SSH keys and cluster config files on Slack (guilty here...)

 You can also use the same container with a different config folder for another cluster.
 That easy :)